StrikingLoo/strikingloo.github.io/wiki/macroeconomics-mru.md

 date: 2022-08-29
 title: "Macroeconomics (Notes on MOOC by MRU)"
 tags: mooc, economics, macroeconomics, gdp, world modeling
 description: "Notes for the course on Macroeconomics by Marginal Revolution University.
-These are still in early stages as I am going through the course."
+GDP, banking, the financial system and more."
 abstract: "Notes for the course on Macroeconomics by Marginal Revolution University.
 I went through the course during the first week of September, 2022."
 language: English
 importance: 7